Sprint planning is a live team meeting aimed to plan a backlog and set goals for the next cycle of work.

 To conduct a sprint planning meeting for Agile teams:

-- Select Sprint Planning from the drop-down menu, and then select the start and end dates of the sprint for which you want to run the meeting.
+- On the team meetings page, select Sprint Planning from the drop-down menu, and then select the start and end dates of the sprint for which you want to run the meeting.
 A sprint planning meeting is available 5 days before the sprint start through until the end of the sprint.

 - Click Start Meeting for the appropriate sprint, and then again click Start Meeting in the dialog box.